sqlite/sqlite/autosetup/README.md

 - **`get-env VAR ?default?`**\
-  Will fetch an "environment variable" from the first of either: (A) a KEY=VALUE passed to the configure script or (B) the system's environment variables.
+  Will fetch an "environment variable" from the first of either: (1) a KEY=VALUE passed to the configure script or (2) the system's environment variables.
 Not to be confused with `getenv`, which only does the latter and is rarely, if ever, useful in this tree.
   - **`proj-get-env VAR ?default?`**\